← All playbooks

 One pro move: SPF and DMARC

-GoDaddy configures SPF for you when you add Microsoft 365.
-Once mail is flowing for a week, add a DMARC record — it stops anyone from spoofing your domain when you send invoices.
+Most providers configure SPF for you when you turn on professional mail.
+Once mail is flowing for a week, add a DMARC record.
+It stops anyone from spoofing your domain when you send invoices.

 Don't overthink mailbox count